ShawakSaraf/GAN-VAE-Model-with-Tensorflow-and-Keras/README.md

 Isn't it beautiful?
 I think it is.

-## Variational Autoencoder - VAE
+## Variational AutoEncoder - VAE
-[Variational Autoencoder](https://www.wikiwand.com/en/Variational_autoencoder) or VAE is another generative model used to, well, generate images.
-It takes the images from the dataset and compress them down to a vector, the so call Latent Vector or Latent Space.
+[Variational AutoEncoder](https://www.wikiwand.com/en/Variational_autoencoder) or VAE is another generative model used to, well, generate images.
+It takes the images from the dataset and compress them down into a vector, the so call Latent Vector or Latent Space.
+By modifying the latent vector we can produce varied and interesting images.
 We've combined VAE with GAN to generate handwritten digits.